There is one Love, one faith, one baptism, one God and Father of all. Ephesians 4:5-6

 · First Step:

 Pre-register for a Baptism seminar by contacting the parish office at 318-746-2508.
-Both Parents and Godparents are required to attend a Baptism Seminar.
+Parents are required to attend a Baptism Seminar.
 Baptism Seminars are the 2ndTuesday each Month at 6:30 PM.
 Pre-registration is required.
 (If you are a parishioner and cannot attend on the 2ndTuesday, we will work with you to schedule a Seminar at a more convenient time.)

 · Second Step:

 Complete this Baptism Preparation Form.
 The Baptism cannot be scheduled unless the Preparation Form has been returned to the office.
 The Parent’s and Godparent’s Baptism Certificates must be turned in to schedule the baptism.

 Both Parents and Godparents need to get a new (dated within the last 6 months) Baptismal Certificate with notations(Sacraments.)
 This is required for records purposes and needs to be turned in to Peggy Moran at least 2 weeks prior to the Baptism.
 An older Baptismal Certificate cannot be used.

 How to obtain a copy of a Baptismal Certificate:

 1. Call the church where you were baptized